sebastian2007bro/CV-Setup/README.md

 # CV-Setup
-The Setup for my projecy Sebs SW CV
+The Setup for my project Sebs SW CV